ESP8266 WeMos D1 Mini Tutorial

 In comparison to the ESP8266 NodeMCU, we see that the WeMos D1 Mini has a much lower current consumption during the light and deep sleep power modes.
 A major influence has the ME6211 3.3V voltage regulator of the WeMos D1 Mini.
 You get a much lower power consumption, but you are limited to lower maximum input voltages of 6V instead of 12V for the NodeMCU.

 If you want to know what changes you have to make in your program script to enter the different power modes of the ESP8266, then I recommend reading my article: How to reduce the ESP8266 power consumption?

-You find a full comparison about the power consumption in different power modes of several Arduino, ESP8266 and ESP32 microcontroller boards in my free Microcontroller Datasheet eBook.
+You find a full comparison about the power consumption in different power modes of several Arduino, ESP8266 and ESP32 microcontroller boards in my Microcontroller Datasheet eBook.

 How to flash your Code on the ESP8266 WeMos D1 Mini